What is the Gallup Q12?

 As you can see, each of the 12 points associated with the Q12 have been meticulously crafted to maximize the survey’s results.
 Every individual question also represents a point within the four stages of hierarchy that an employee goes through on their path to engagement—from primary needs and individual contributions to the desire to make improvements and apply new ideas.
 By focusing on the emotional impact of one’s workplace environment, there’s more opportunity to uncover and correct any roadblocks that may arise.
 This is why we truly believe the Q12 is a powerful factor, as we continue to look at employee engagement and its importance in the workplace.

 If you or your team took this survey today, how would you fare?
+Find out with our employee engagement survey:

 At C. A. Short Company, we are your partner for increased employee engagement resulting in increased performance outcomes to grow your bottom line.
 Our process and research-based platform helps you engage your team in order to increase your bottom line, motivate your staff to the benefit of the entire organization, and reward your people for the positive changes they make.
 To request a Complimentary Consultation, please click here.